eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

 To reset your password to `eecsclass`, submit any text file named `password.txt` to this project.

-To kill all your SQL\*PLUS sessions and fix the `ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired` error, submit any text file named `sessions.txt` to this project.
+To kill all your SQL\*Plus sessions and fix the `ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired` error, submit any text file named `sessions.txt` to this project.

-If you still have issues accessing your SQL\*PLUS account after trying the solutions above, please privately post on Piazza with your uniqname and we can take a look.
-Keep in mind that this may take several hours, during which you will be unable to use SQL\*PLUS to work on the project.
+If you still have issues accessing your SQL\*Plus account after trying the solutions above, please privately post on Piazza with your uniqname and we can take a look.
+Keep in mind that this may take several hours, during which you will be unable to use SQL\*Plus to work on the project.

-# Helpful SQL\*PLUS Commands
+# Helpful SQL\*Plus Commands

-Once in SQL\*PLUS, you can execute arbitrary SQL commands.
-You will notice that the formatting of output from SQL\*PLUS can be less than ideal.
-Here are some tricks to make output more readable and some SQL commands to access information that might be important.
-SQL\*PLUS is case-insensitive, and as always, omit angle brackets:
+Once in SQL\*Plus, you can execute arbitrary SQL commands.
+You will notice that the formatting of output from SQL\*Plus can be less than ideal.
+Here are some commands to access metadata and make the output more readable.

+**Remember that SQL commands are case-insensitive but must end in a semicolon.** SQL\*Plus (not SQL) commands like `DESC` and `@createTables` do not need to end in a semicolon.
+SQL\*Plus can also execute multi-line commands if you click the <kbd>Enter</kbd> key between lines (you will see line numbers show up).
+As always, omit angle brackets:

 -   To view all of your tables, run:
     ```console?lang=bash&prompt=SQL>